wuyeh-jobe/Data-Structures-and-Algorithms/Text Analysis using Binary Search Trees/README.md

 	that file, TRAVERSE the BST and write the WORDS to AN OUTPUT file, one word per line, in ALPHABETIC order, together with the number of OCCURRENCES of each word in the file and, in BRACKETS, the level at which they ARE STORED in the BST.
 Remember, the root of the tree is at level 0.
-Your program should be CASE-INSENSITIVE, i.e. it should treat �Tree� and �tree� as the same word.
+Your program should be CASE-INSENSITIVE, i.e. it should treat "Tree" and "tree" as the same word.
 	Maximum number of probes: 11
 	Average number of probes: 6.4